|“11” lines, in between the eyebrows||12-30 units|

 |Underarms for sweating||70-100 units (total for both armpits)|

 It’s easy!
 You can set up, no-obligation consultation using our online booking link in the profile.
-Dr. Hillary T sets apart enough time that if you choose to move forward with injections with her- you can do so in the same time frame if you so choose!
+Our injector sets apart enough time that if you choose to move forward with injections with them, you can do so in the same time frame if you so choose!
 (95% of her patients decide to do this!)
-Hillary’s listening ear, passion for natural results, and trustworthy technique put all her clients at ease and create a welcoming environment for any and all seeking treatment!
+Our practitioners listening ears, passion for natural results, and trustworthy technique put all her clients at ease and create a welcoming environment for any and all seeking treatment!

 Botox/Dysport injections use teeny tiny needles, the same ones used for insulin.
 It feels like a little pinch.
 Most often a first-time client’s response is, “That’s it?
 I thought it would hurt more.”

 Fillers also use very small needles and in some cases a cannula, which is a blunt tip type of needle.
-Often times Hillary will use a prescription-based numbing cream to make it comfortable.
-There is also a little medical vibrator that is placed on the face to help distract the nerves from the pokes resulting in a non-pharmaceutical type of pain relief.
-Hillary has a very soft touch and takes extra steps to make sure you feel comfortable during all procedures.
+Often times our practitioners will use a prescription-based numbing cream to make it comfortable.
+There is also a little medical vibrator that is placed on the face to help distract the nerves from the pokes resulting in a non-pharmaceutical type of pain relief. our practitioners have a very soft touch and takes extra steps to make sure you feel comfortable during all procedures.

 Although many people fear they’ll end up with crazy big lips, frozen foreheads, and smiles- this is not the case with a highly trained hand and a listening ear!
 Cosmetic injections can be subtle and natural to maintain a youthful look.